ThePorofessor/King-of-the-Hill/README.md

 <h1 align="center">CHAMPION BOONS</h1>

+At the end of each round, the top scoring players will get the opportunity to add drafting rules (known as boons) to the next round.
+First place will have options that can drastically change most drafting phase while second and third place will have the chance to ban specific Pokemon.
+If a player has a specific rule that is not listed below, please contact the competition organizers to see if it would be feasible.

 | Boon | Description | Availability |
 |:---:|---|---|
 | **Double Trouble** | All favorite picks must contain dual typing |  |